levist7/levist7/README.md

+<h1 align="center">user.describe( )</h1>

 <p align="center"><em>Thanks for checking out my github!</em></p>

-With coding and data experience in research and engineering activities, I am in a transition to a role related to data science, cloud computing, software development.
+With data and coding experience in research and engineering activities, I am in a transition to a role related to data science/ cloud computing/ software development.

 ## Repo to Checkout 🧐